 We all need to work together to achieve these goals for sustainable development.

 A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
-These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the centre, are needed at the global, regional, national and local level.
+These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the centre, are needed at the global, regional, national and local levels.

 Our Impact: We work closely with a number of local, national and international partners to ensure that our projects deliver the maximum positive impact possible.
 These include WWF, PACOS, EAWS and Reefolution.